 Today, United Way of Erie County is working towards creating lasting positive change in the community.
 United Way recruits passionate people, guides collaboration of caring and focused organizations, and funds the expertise of those who realize that together we can all advance the greater good of the community.
 Together we strive to improve the lives of people by promoting self-sufficiency.
 We do this by teaching financial stability, fostering hope and solutions in education, effecting health care and wellness, and - when a safety net is needed – fulfilling the basic needs of survival.

-In the past few years, United Way of Erie County has been transitioning to the Community Impact business model.
+In the past few years, United Way of Erie County has been transitioning to the Community Impact business model by adopting the impact areas of Education, Income and Health .
 What does this mean?
-Community impact is less about helping one person at a time and more about creating systematic changes in the community.
+Community Impact is less about helping one person at a time and more about creating systematic changes in the community.
 United Way of Erie County has chosen to promote self-sufficiency of residents of the community as its basis for Community Impact.

 For those times when individuals or families need assistance to get back on their feet, United Way continues to support safety net services.
 When unforeseen challenges in life happen, United Way-funded programs are there to help.
 We provide the necessities when survival is the only goal.
 Being able to provide safety net services such as safe housing, adequate food, and medical care allows individuals and families to restart their goal of a stable life, thus providing greater long-term stability for these families and our community.